 Aubree Piepmeier – Cross Country

-Having previously ran for Vassar College, New York, and earning NCAA DIII All-American in 5K, current Bursar Aubree Peipmeier has seen a great start to her time at Nottingham.
+Having previously run for Vassar College, New York, and earning NCAA DIII All-American in 5K, 2015/16 Bursar Aubree Peipmeier had a fantastic year at Nottingham.

 Katie Snowden – Track